Electric service extension or modification

 - Our engineering technician will work with you or your contractor to obtain required easements.

-- Before moving to the next step, our engineering technician needs to receive approved permits and easements are officially recorded.
+- Before moving to the next step, our engineering technician needs to receive approved permits and recorded easements.

 - Our engineering technician will meet with with you and/or your contractor for a pre-construction meeting to review project design, project timeline, EWEB construction requirements and EWEB standards.

 - You or your contractor provides a timeline when customer-construction will be completed.